valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 ### Verzoek

-The verzoek module contains the verzoek plugin.
-The verzoek plugin can create a zaak and a Valtimo case whenever a user has submitten a form in openformulieren.
+The Verzoek module contains the verzoek plugin.
+The verzoek plugin can create a zaak and a Valtimo case whenever a user has submitted a form in OpenFormulieren.

 ### Wordpress mail